Call now for addiction support(877) 648-4288

 Medically-supervised detox helps clear the body of harmful substances in a safe manner.
 Patients will be supervised 24/7 and helped through any discomfort they may feel as they transition into sobriety.
 Many facilities combine cutting-edge traditional medication with gentle, holistic treatments to enhance the detox and recovery experience.

-There are two primary types of drug and alcohol rehab: inpatient, where the patient resides at a treatment facility for the duration of treatment, and outpatient, where the patient stays at home and attends treatment sessions during the day at a facility.
+There are 2 primary types of drug and alcohol rehab: inpatient, where the patient resides at a treatment facility for the duration of treatment, and outpatient, where the patient stays at home (or a sober living home) and attends treatment sessions during the day at a facility.

 Many inpatient rehab facilities require at least a 30-35-day commitment.
 Here, patients can experience intensive treatment without distractions and remain motivated to push through challenges in recovery.
 Inpatient rehab truly allows patients to fully separate themselves from their lives, including stressors, triggers, and enablers.

 Outpatient facilities offer treatment while allowing patients to continue to attend to daily commitments.
-Treatments are provided daily or weekly and are typically less intensive than inpatient rehab.
-Outpatient rehab is best for patients who have already attended inpatient therapy, as they can continue to benefit from the support and interpersonal bonds gained during inpatient therapy.
+Therapy is provided daily or weekly and is typically less intensive than inpatient rehab.
+Outpatient rehab is best for patients who have already attended inpatient therapy, as they can continue to benefit from the support and interpersonal bonds gained during inpatient therapy, gain encouragement and support from others going through the same types of challenges, and continue to talk and process with a therapist to explore the root cause of their addiction.
+Outpatient rehab also helps patients gain eduction on the disease of addiction, learn additional health coping skills and relapse prevention techniques, and take the time to truly invest in themselves to improve mental and physical health.
 Outpatient rehab is typically less costly and provides the patient with more flexibility.

 Accepting that help is needed to enhance the quality of your life is key mental preparation for rehab, as someone who denies they are in need of treatment is far less likely to be successful.